paulcpk/frontend-framework-comparison/README.md

 The objective is to build a simple blog with the [DEV.to API](https://docs.dev.to/api/) as a backend.

-Every example app should:
+*Every example app should:*
-- Use Bootstrap for styling
+- Use Bootstrap for styling (just CSS, no functional components)
 - Support static HTML rendering
 - Display a list of posts, queried from dev.to
 - Navigate to the post when clicked on a "Read more" button